arnofrxdd/MouseShifter/README.md

 ![MouseShifter Setup](Forza/MouseShifter.png)

+- Make sure you have atleast 12 buttons set and all axes enabled in vJoy settings, must always be vJoy Device: 1.

+Start -> Search "Configure vJoy"

 > **Tip:** If the game crashes when starting with MouseShifter:
 > 1. Close MouseShifter.
 > 2. Open Forza Horizon 5.